 The position can also include some elements of business writing and document design, based on the technical skillset that employers demand.
 Furthermore, general content writers can also function as technical writers with minimal to no extra training in some instances.

-Technical Writer Responsibilities and Job Duties
+What Does a Technical Writer Do?
+Responsibilities and Job Duties

 Since it's a very vast professional area, technical writers can have varying responsibilities.